 When we think about the issue of hunger, we often imagine an urban setting.
 But the truth is that hunger is common, and sometimes even more so, in rural areas or small towns – including some of the very communities where many of America’s crops are grown.
-In fact, three-quarters of the counties in the U.S. with the highest reported rates of hunger are in rural areas, and that number goes up to a staggering 86% when looking at child hunger rates alone.

 Why do so many people that live in rural neighborhoods often face hunger at higher rates?
 There are 3 unique challenges that living in rural or farm communities presents:

 - Food Deserts.
 Remote or hard-to-reach towns, like in rural Alaska, can be hours away from their nearest grocery store or food bank.
 When communities rely solely on one grocery store for their pantry staples and fresh foods, if that store closes, families are faced with the risk of not having access to food.